nikelborm/project-boilerplate/README.md

 [ ] connect testing libraries

-[ ] Add vs code extensions recomendations

 [ ] Move dependencies one level higher

 [ ] Merge typescript, prettier and eslint configs and place it in project root directory

-[ ] add script for fast adding new modules and connecting it global scope
+[ ] write script for fast adding new modules and connecting it to app module

+[ ] write script for getting sql from all migrations into one .sql file which then will be fed to dbml documentation generator

 [ ] add healthcheck